New Grading Model Overview- Updated

 History

-Explain why an event happened, what it led to, and how it connects to something happening in the world today.
+Explain why an event happened and how it connects to something in the world today.

 [L]